 As you work on reducing the stress in your life, you should also work on creating a more sleep-friendly approach to bedtime.
 Going to bed stressed doesn’t lead to a good night’s sleep and will not help you feel better mentally or physically.
 One of the things you can do to create a peaceful bedtime for yourself is to use aromatherapy and essential oils to promote calm before sleeping.

 You can benefit from essential oils as a way to encourage sleep with a personal essential oil diffuser like MONQ’s Sleepy Blend personal diffuser.
 Their essential oil diffusers are unique in that they require no mixing, mess or stress.
 They also contain no artificial ingredients, tobacco, nicotine, GMOs, gluten, propylene glycol, or propylene glycol.
 MONQ’s personal diffusers are not tested on animals.
-Right before bed, all you have to do is inhale the Sleepy blend through your mouth and exhale through your nose.
-That’s it.
+Right before bed, all you have to do is breathe the Sleepy blend into your mouth and exhale through your nose.
+MONQ should not be inhaled into the lungs.
 The Sleepy Blend essential oil mixture of chamomile, kava, and lavender is specially created to help you fall asleep and stay asleep.

 The chamomile essential oil used in MONQ’s Sleepy Blend originates in the United States.
 Not only is chamomile known for being a powerful natural calming agent that can combat irritation, but it can also potentially help to lower blood pressure.
 Then there’s kava, which comes from Vanuatu, a South Pacific nation.
 This essential oil has been around for hundreds of years and not only relaxes you but can help calm anxiety and relieve pain.
 Finally, lavender is not only pleasant smelling but is also great as a natural sedative.
 It’s been known to be used to relieve muscle discomfort, help with bee stings and minor cuts, ease skin issues such as eczema, relieve motion sickness, and much more.
 All of these essential oils together, along with others like bergamot, lemongrass, and marjoram create a potent essential oil mixture that’s perfect for bedtime.